Examine India’s socioeconomic development trends and how rethinking development is gaining urgency for shaping sustainable social change.

 - Human-elephant conflict in northern West Bengal explored through documentary film

 - Microfinance, fair trade, and women’s empowerment

 You can choose to do an internship rather than an ISP.
 SIT internships are hands on and reflective.
-In addition to completing the internship, you will submit a paper processing your learning experience on the job and analyzing an issue important to the organization you worked with, and/or you will design a socially responsible solution to a problem identified by the organization.
+In addition to completing the internship, you will submit a paper processing your learning experience on the job and analyzing an issue important to the organization you interned with, and/or you will design a socially responsible solution to a problem identified by the organization.

 - Assisting rights-based approaches to development and adult literacy efforts at Rural Litigation and Entitlement Kendra in Uttarakhand